Scripture Reading: Deuteronomy 10 - 12 ...

 In the days of Moses, that people was a remnant from Israel.
 ALL of Israel was called to worship God, but only those whose hearts were touched by God's love and who loved Him back would do so.
 Worship requires a relationship and that was the purpose of the Ark of the Covenant - to show the people that God was in their midst - to remind them that God had chosen them and brought them out of Egypt to worship HIM, the only true God.
 In Chapter 10 Moses recounts how the Levites had been called to lead the people in worship following their worship of the golden calf.
 "The LORD set apart the tribe of Levi to carry the ark of the covenant of the LORD, to stand before the LORD to minister and to pronounce blessings in His name, as they still do today" (10:8).

 God has a chosen people today ...
-His promises to the remnant of the descendants of Abraham, Isaac and Jacob still stand (Jeremiah 31:35-37; Romans 11:1-24).
+His promises to the remnant of the descendants of Abraham, Isaac and Jacob still stand (Jeremiah 31:35-37; Romans 11:1-29).
 But it was always God's intention to gather people from the nations (the Gentiles) to love Him and to worship Him.
-All the sacrifices and the ceremonies of the Law showed the reality of sin and separation from God.
-The Law was given to make people conscious of sin (Romans 3:20) and to lead us to Christ (Galatians 3:24).
-It is in Jesus and through HIS sacrifice on the cross that God calls all who believe today to worship Him.
-The people of Israel were called to worship God at the tabernacle and then, once they had entered the promised land, to worship in Jerusalem at the temple.
+It is in Jesus Christ and through HIS sacrifice on the cross that God calls all who believe today to worship Him.
+True worship flows from the heart.
+Anyone can go through the motions, but only we who know God’s love in Christ can and will respond in heartfelt worship!

 God sent Jesus to make a way for people from all nations to come to Him, to know His love and to worship Him.
 Through Jesus we have access into the Most Holy Place (Hebrews 10:19-20).
-The Ark of the Covenant and the Tabernacle was a copy of that in heaven, and Jesus offered the perfect sacrifice for sin so that all who believe in Him can approach God without fear and know Him, love Him and serve Him.
-Having explained that they had been brought together with those who believed among the Jews to become "fellow citizens with God's people and members of God's household, built on the foundation of the apostles and prophets, with Christ Jesus Himself as the cornerstone," Paul says to the believers in Ephesus, "in Him you, too, are being built together to become a dwelling in which God lives by His Spirit" (Ephesians 2:19,22).
+The Ark of the Covenant and the Tabernacle were copies of worship in heaven, and Jesus offered the perfect sacrifice for sin so that all who believe in Him can now approach God without fear, knowing Him, loving Him and serving Him.
+Having explained that they had been brought together with those who believed among the Jews to become "fellow citizens with God's people and members of God's household, built on the foundation of the apostles and prophets, with Christ Jesus Himself as the Cornerstone," Paul says to the believers in Ephesus, "in Him you, too, are being built together to become a dwelling in which God lives by His Spirit" (Ephesians 2:19,22).